 With the cannon removed, the students could finally see how their counterparts a century ago approached the very problem they’d worked three semesters to solve.
 Inside the concrete base, they found a solid concrete pedestal that actually held the weight of the cannon.
 To keep the cannon from rolling from side to side on its cylindrical underbelly, two pieces of railroad track had been placed into the concrete parallel to where the cannon would lay.
 After the cannon was placed on the pedestal, the rest of the concrete was poured around it to complete the look.

 The final scary moment of the day came with placing the cannon into its new base.
 As Zechman put it, “That cradle had never seen the baby that was about to sit into it.”
-This was the real moment of truth for the students, especially for Stephen Berner, the senior civil engineering major who drew up the design.
+This was the real moment of truth for the students, especially for Stephen Berner, BSCE '14, then a senior civil engineering major, who drew up the design.
 The fit was more in question than its strength.
 Structural design computations told them that the steel structure would support the 8 tons, but the cannon’s irregular shape did make things interesting for a few moments before the cannon was placed snuggly in its new home.

 In only a few hours, both cannons were placed on their new bases, ready for the next 100 years and beyond.